-Your complete guide to winning in the nanny job interview.
+Your complete guide to preparing for and winning in the nanny job interview.
 Sample interview questions for a nanny, good answer guidelines, the right questions to ask a potential employer in the interview and the best interview techniques for getting the nanny position.

 1. Do Your Research

 Get as much information as possible about the nanny job and the family before your interview.